-Schools currently participating in the "3-2" program include the Fu Foundation School of Engineering of Columbia University and The Case Institute of Technology of Case Western Reserve University.
+Schools currently participating in the "3-2" program include the Fu Foundation School of Engineering of Columbia University, The Case Institute of Technology of Case Western Reserve University, and the School of Engineering and Applied Sciences at Washington University in St. Louis, Mo.